16 Best Hand Games For Kids (Other Than Hand Clapping)

 Image: IStock

-It is a hand game for kids that can help you to teach them basic mathematical concepts.
+It is a hand game that can help you teach children basic math tricks for kids.
 You can play this game with two or more children.

 How to play: